lukecav/awesome-kubernetes/README.md

 * [KubeNow](https://github.com/kubenow/KubeNow) - KubeNow is a cloud agnostic platform for microservices, based on Docker and Kubernetes.
 Other than lighting-fast Kubernetes operations, KubeNow helps you in lifting your final application configuring DNS records and distributed storage.
 * [NGINX for Kubernetes Reloaded](https://github.com/rosskukulinski/nginx-kubernetes-reload) - Containerized NGINX that watches for configuration file changes from Kubernetes Secrets or ConfigMaps.
 * [Kubernetes Dashboard](https://github.com/kubernetes/dashboard) - General-purpose web UI for Kubernetes clusters.
+* [Reference doc of hyperkube](https://github.com/fdebonneval/docker8s) - Reference doc of hyperkube.
+* [mobydig](https://github.com/fdebonneval/mobydig) - Image to run Sysdig on Docker for mac (but not only, it should work on a docker engine on a linux host) #Why ?
+Why a particular image for Docker for mac ?
+Sysdig provides a Docker image to run sysdig/csysdig on Docker but on a Linux host.

 ## Performance
 * [Prometheus on Kubernetes](https://github.com/grobie/prometheus-on-kubernetes) - An example setup of Prometheus inside of Kubernetes, monitoring the Kubernetes infrastructure itself as well as services running in Kubernetes.